The EEA and Norway Grants Fund for Youth Employment

 European solutions to European challenges

 The Fund’s focus on transnational cooperation reflects the view that unemployment among youth is a common European challenge and common European solutions should therefore be explored.
-Eligible entities in the 15 beneficiary countries of the EEA and Norway Grants as well as Italy, Ireland and Spain are encouraged to form partnerships to apply for funding.

 The target group of the Fund is young people between 15 and 29, with a special focus on the 25-29 year olds.
 Projects developing solutions for